pylipp/qtilities/README.md

 This assumes that your shell performs file name expansion.

 Note that `qmltags` overwrites a `tags` file in the current working directory if it exists.

+### `pyqmlscene`

+> Basic Python port of the `qmlscene` utility

+Run with a QML file holding an arbitrary component as argument:

+    > pyqmlscene MyComponent.qml